-Children witnessing domestic violence are at a greater risk of experiencing anxiety, depression, and post-traumatic stress disorder (PTSD).
+Children witnessing domestic violence are at a of experiencing anxiety, depression, and post-traumatic stress disorder (PTSD).
 If you have children and you’re worried about their safety, contact a hotline or a family lawyer for resources and guidance.

 Trusted child advocates, like teachers and pediatricians, can also help you find mental health resources and community support.

 National Clearinghouse for the Defense of Battered Women

 Finding trusted emotional and psychological support is an integral part of healing from domestic violence and abuse.
 Online forums, such as private Facebook groups, can help you connect with other survivors.

 Mental health professionals specializing in domestic violence say that having your feelings of shame, sadness, and anger validated by others who empathize with your pain can be incredibly healing.

 Survivors of abuse, as well as friends and family members, often benefit from getting involved with advocacy and awareness groups.
 Volunteering with these communities and organizations can feel very empowering.